Lee Grant (footballer, born 1983): Return to Derby County

 On 7 May 2013, it was confirmed the Grant would return to Derby County on a three-year contract after his contract with Burnley expired on 1 July 2013.
-Grant went into the 2013–14 season as the first-choice goalkeeper and has played every minute of every league and cup game so far this season.
+Grant went into the 2013–14 season as the first-choice goalkeeper and played every minute of every league and cup game that season.
 He made his first appearance for Derby in over six years in a 1–1 draw at home to Blackburn Rovers on 4 August and kept his first clean sheet of the season two days later, pulling off several saves as Derby beat Oldham Athletic 1–0 in the first round of the League Cup.
 In the following game, he made an important late save to ensure the club's first league victory of the season, in a 2–1 win at Brighton & Hove Albion.

 He made another good save in a 3–0 win at Yeovil Town on 24 August and kept his third clean sheet of the season in a 5–0 win over Brentford on 27 August but was at fault for a goal in Derby's 2–2 draw at Bolton Wanderers on 17 September.
 He made a string of saves and denied Darius Henderson from the penalty spot during The Rams match against fierce rivals Nottingham Forest on 28 September, but could not stop 10-man Derby from losing 1–0.
 He recorded back-to-back clean sheets on 9 and 23 November, in a 3–0 win against Sheffield Wednesday and a 1–0 win at AFC Bournemouth, respectively.
 His sixth clean sheet of the season came in a 2–0 win against Charlton Athletic on 14 December.

 Grant conceded four goals as Derby lost 4–1 to rivals Leicester City on 10 January, but was powerless to stop them and made several good saves to keep the score down.
 In the following game, a 1–0 win against Brighton & Hove Albion, Grant made a "stunning" reaction save to deny Matthew Upson's header from a corner and made a great late save to prevent Leonardo Ulloa from equalising.
 Grant's form drew praise from Derby's goalkeeping coach Eric Steele, who lauded Grant's concentration and said that Grant "will be delighted with his performance and he was part of a [defence] that kept us in the game."